oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  > discussion based on RFC 3444

+ As described in the introduction, IMs are a means to understand and document the essential infomation content relevant to a system, application, or protocol exchange without regard to how that information is represented in actual implementations.
+ Having a clear view of the information required provides clarity regarding the goals that the eventual implementation must satisfy.

+ [[RFC 3444](#rfc3444)] describes the purpose of an IM as:

+ > "to model managed objects at a conceptual level, independent
+ > of any specific implementations or protocols used to transport
+ > the data. ...
+Another important characteristic of an IM is
+ > that it defines relationships between managed objects."

+In her 2008 paper on information modeling, [[YTLee](#ytlee)] describes the concept of a "conceptual schema", a "logically neutral" view of the information in a system:

+> "The conceptual view is a single, integrated definition of the
+> data within an enterprise that is unbiased toward any single
+> application of data and independent of how the data is
+> physically stored or accessed."

+and an IM:

+> "An information model is a representation of concepts,
+> relationships, constraints, rules, and operations to specify
+> data semantics for a chosen domain of discourse.
+The advantage
+> of using an information model is that it can provide sharable,
+> stable, and organized structure of information requirements for
+> the domain context.

+[[RFC3444](#rfc3444)] contrasts IMs with data models (DMs):

+> "Compared to IMs, DMs define managed objects at a lower level
+> of abstraction.
+They include implementation- and
+> protocol-specific details, e.g. rules that explain how to map
+> managed objects onto lower-level protocol constructs."

+and states DMs are "intended for implementors and include protocol-specific constructs".

 # 2.2 Benefits of Information Models

 > discussion based on RFC 8477

 # 2.3 Information Modeling Languages

+[[YTLee](#ytlee)] describes an IM language as follows:

+> "An information modeling language is a formal syntax that
+> allows users to capture data semantics and constraints.""

 > JADN and other IM languages